 This is one of the things I like best about PRINCE2.
 Instead of the traditional “activity planning” -focus on projects, the key element here is the product that will be delivered.
 “Product” is used in the wides possible meaning – all sub-deliveries, main delivery, and also management products (baseline plans and strategies, reports, and records) are defined as products.

 And why do I like the product focus?
 It is because all projects are defined as “Cross functional” – meaning that you put together a team with specific competence on their area.
 Because of that, you can never expect the Project Manager to have in-depth knowledge of every area covered in the project.
 So instead of trying to plan the project based on acitivities that the PM never can know in detail, the focus is on “what will we deliver”?
-Functionality and quality requirements must be defined.
-Let it be up to the specialist to decide exactly what needs to be done, it what order.
+Functionality and quality requirements: Define them to the specialist, and let it be up to them to decide exactly what needs to be done, it what order.

 7) Tailor to suit the project

 And this last principle is the comfort for everyone who is thinking “But my project is not big enough”.
 It is.
 As long as you have the two main roles: The Board making decisions, and the Project Manager running the project – it is easy to establish the rest of the principles.